NUWCDIVNPT/stig-manager-docker/README.md

 ## Prerequisite: Browser CA trust

-The examples use a server certificate for the host `localhost` which is signed by a demonstration CA named "csmig-CA".
+The project uses a server certificate for the host `localhost` which is signed by a demonstration CA named "csmig-CA".
 For the examples to work, you must (temporarily) import and trust this CA certificate, found at `certs/ca/csmig-ca.crt`.

 > How you do this varies across operating systems.
 For Windows, you import the certficate into "Trusted Root Certification Authorities".
-You should remove the certficate when finished running the examples.
+You should remove the certficate when finished running the orchestrations.

-## Running the examples
+## Running the orchestrations

-The examples show Keycloak orchestrated two different ways:
+The project demonstrates Keycloak orchestrated two different ways:

 ### Keycloak natively runs a TLS stack